NSAntoine/SuccessorCLI/README.md

 - `-h, --help` Prints the help message then exits
 - `-v, --version` Prints the Current SuccessorCLI Version then exit
 - `-d, --debug` Prints extra debug information which may be helpful
+- `--no-restore` Downloads and extracts iPSW, gets the RootfsDMG, attach and mount RootfsDMG, then exit right before the restore is supposed to start
+- `--no-wait` Removes the 15 seconds given to the user before the restore begins and instead begins the restore immediately
 - `--ipsw-path /PATH/TO/IPSW` Specify iPSW Which'll be used
 - `--dmg-path /PATH/TO/ROOTFSDMG` Specify the rootfsDMG to use
-- `--no-restore` Downloads and extracts iPSW, gets the RootfsDMG, attach and mount RootfsDMG, then exit right before the restore is supposed to start
-- `--no-wait` Removes the 15 seconds given to the user before the restore begins and instead begins the restore immediately
+- `--rsync-bin-path /PATH/TO/RSYNC/BIN` Specify the Rsync executable to launch rsync restore with

+*Notes*:
-*Note*: You can't use both `--dmg-path` and `--ipsw-path` together at the same time.
+- You can't use both `--dmg-path` and `--ipsw-path` together at the same time.
+- `--rsync-bin-path`, `--ipsw-path`, and `--dmg-path` are all optional

 # Project Status
 The program does work right now, I've tested it multiple times on an iPhone 8 running iOS 14.5, Im just polishing up the project right now.